 - Sync your keyword research directly into the PPC Keyword Tool and Position Tracking

-SEMrush Review & Tutorial: How To Get Most Out Of SEMrush Projects
+SEMrush Reviews & Tutorial: How To Get Most Out Of SEMrush Projects

 Projects are a vital part of what makes SEMrush work so well.
 SEMrush Projects are essentially a group of many distinct tools, each focusing on a different individual aspect of optimizing a domain’s online presence.
 Here you can also find your projects, i.e. any campaigns you have launched for specific domains to analyze their performance by using the different tools available here.